-In \fref{fig:dpt trajectories}, we show typical behavior of the time-dependent order parameter, the entanglement entropy, and the Lyapunov exponent in different regimes.
-The dynamical paramagnetic trajectory has vanishing order parameter and entropy and $1/t$ convergence of the Lyapunov exponent typical for a regular motion.
+In \fref{fig:dpt trajectories}, we show typical behavior of the time-dependent order parameter, the entanglement entropy, and the finite-time Lyapunov exponent in different regimes.
+The dynamical paramagnetic trajectory has vanishing order parameter and entropy and $1/t$ convergence of the finite-time Lyapunov exponent typical for a regular motion.
 In the ferromagnetic case, the order parameter initially increases exponentially with the instability exponent of the fixed point $\lambda_{\rm fixed}$ up to time $\sim \log \epsilon/\lambda_{\rm fixed}$.
-In this regime, the entropy remains constant, and the Lyapunov exponent converges to $\lambda_{\rm fixed}$.
-After the initial exponential growth, the dynamical order oscillates around its final value, the entanglement entropy grows linearly with time, and the numerical approximation to the Lyapunov exponent decreases as $1/t$, consistent with regular motion.
+In this regime, the entropy remains constant, and the finite-time Lyapunov exponent converges to $\lambda_{\rm fixed}$.
+After the initial exponential growth, the dynamical order oscillates around its final value, the entanglement entropy grows linearly with time, and the numerical approximation to the finite-time Lyapunov exponent decreases as $1/t$, consistent with regular motion.

 Interestingly, in the \textit{chaotic} dynamical phase, the system displays a dichotomy of classical and quantum motion (see \fref{fig:dpt trajectories}).
 First, the time-dependent order parameter $\phi^{\rm z}(t)$ increases exponentially as in the dynamical ferromagnetic phase discussed above.
-Similarly, the entropy is constant, and the Lyapunov exponent converges to the largest eigenvalue of the Jacobian at the fixed point.
+Similarly, the entropy is constant, and the finite-time Lyapunov exponent converges to the largest eigenvalue of the Jacobian at the fixed point.
 After the initial growth, the dynamics of the order parameter of some trajectories becomes intermittent, i.e., it displays sudden irregular transitions between short-time regular motion.
-During the regular motion, the entropy grows linearly, and the numerical approximation to the Lyapunov exponent decreases.
-The entropy remains constant or decreases during the transitions, whereas the Lyapunov exponent increases.
+During the regular motion, the entropy grows linearly, and the numerical approximation to the finite-time Lyapunov exponent decreases.
+The entropy remains constant or decreases during the transitions, whereas the finite-time Lyapunov exponent typically increases.

 Finally, many trajectories in the chaotic dynamical phase do not display intermittent behavior.
-Instead, the dynamical order parameter shows a bounded irregular motion accompanied by linear entropy growth and finite Lyapunov exponent.
+Instead, the dynamical order parameter shows a bounded irregular motion accompanied by linear entropy growth and a non-vanishing finite-time Lyapunov exponent.